IPAF goes digital with EPAL – here is what it means

 - Automatic reminders when qualifications need to be renewed

-Instant access to safety, regulatory and operational advice
+- Instant access to safety, regulatory operational advice

 IPAF training with JMS